 Connection begins within yourself.
 As you get centered, you can begin to expand that sense of compassion onto others.
-This type of meditation dissolves the illusion of separation — the separation created by the labels of society — and bring forth unity.
+This type of meditation dissolves the illusion of separation — the separation created by the labels of society — and brings forth unity.

 This is a type of inner work used for reprogramming past beliefs or breaking behaviors that no longer serve us.